simonmtr/inf-fwpm-objective-c-bool-parser/index.md

 The 'sequence' in this example returns another function, defined in the body of 'sequence'.
 The value of 'i' will be updated every time 'sequence' is called.
 The effect of the closure 'sequence' can be seen after calling it a few times.

 ### Lazy Evaluation
+Go in general does strict evaluation, the opposite of lazy evaluation.
+For operands like '&&' and '||' it does lazy evaluation.
-Lazy Evaluation is not directly implemented in Go, but it is possible to implement by using clojures and the sync package [10]:
+Lazy evaluation is therefore not directly implemented in Go in general, but it is possible to implement by using clojures and the sync package [10]:
 ```
 type LazyInt func() int

 func Make(f func() int) LazyInt {
-    var v int
+    var intValue int
     var once sync.Once
     return func() int {
         once.Do(func() {
-            v = f()
+            intValue = f()
-            f = nil // so that f can now be GC'ed
+            f = nil
         })
-        return v
+        return intValue
     }
 }

 func main() {
-    n := Make(func() { return 23 }) // Or something more expensive…
+    value := Make(func() { return 23 }) // Or something more expensive…
-    fmt.Println(n())                // Calculates the 23
+    fmt.Println(value())                // Calculates the 23
-    fmt.Println(n() + 42)           // Reuses the calculated value
+    fmt.Println(value() + 42)           // Reuses the calculated value
 }
 ```
-//TODO explain code
+When the main function gets run, the 'value' gets set to the value of the result of 'Make'.
+The 'Make' will be run as soon as the value gets evaluated ('fm.Println(value())').

 ### Immutability